FAKEVORTEX57/statista-case-study-11-25/README.md

 ## Overview
 This project is a data engineering case study submission.
 It automates the extraction of financial data for S&P 500 companies using Python.

-The pipeline identifies public companies, extracts their last 3 years of financial reports (Revenue, Net Income, Gross Profit) via the Yahoo Finance API, and transforms the data into a structured CSV format.
+The pipeline identifies public companies, extracts their last 3 years of financial reports (Revenue, Net Income, Gross Profit, Operating Income, Pretax Income) via the Yahoo Finance API, and transforms the data into a structured CSV format.

 ## Project Structure
 * `1_fetch_tickers.py`: Scrapes and cleans the list of S&P 500 companies from Wikipedia.